dan-leo/masters/thesis/v8/thesis.md

 Formed by the 3GPP from LTE, NB-IoT was developed within that framework and its capabilities are particularly well suited to smart metering.

-Compared to LTE, NB-IoT devices are usually stationary with intermittent burst transmissions, low data bandwidth, delay-tolerant applications, support for huge number of devices, dealing with poor coverage (indoor penetration) and having a battery lifetime of at least a few years.
+Compared to LTE, NB-IoT devices are usually stationary with intermittent burst transmissions, low data bandwidth, delay-tolerant applications, support for a huge number of devices, dealing with poor coverage (indoor penetration) and having a battery lifetime of at least a few years.

 Taking it one step further, the 3GPP defined two device categories, namely Cat NB1 and NB2, with the latter adding support for: